isomerpages/isomerpages-govtech/media/technews/_posts/2020-06-01-from-source-to-sink.md

 According to the team, their model is the first in the world to attempt the usage of satisficing in managing water resources.
 In aiming to satisfice instead of optimise, the impact of uncertainty on the model’s decision making capabilities is softened.

-![From source to sink: how data science helps Singapore manage its water resources](/images/technews/pub-technews-part2.jpg) *The team of data scientists at GovTech’s Data Science Artificial Intelligence Division (DSAID), from left to right: Dr Loke Gar Goei, Chin Chii Yeh and Tan Kai Wei*
+![From source to sink: how data science helps Singapore manage its water resources](/images/technews/pub-technews-part2.jpg) *The team of data scientists at GovTech’s Data Science Artificial Intelligence Division (DSAID), from left to right: Dr Loke Gar Goei, Chin Chii Yeh and Tan Kai Wei.*

 ### **Putting the model through the test**